Aircraft Door Market Size and Share

 Aircraft Door Market Analysis by Mordor Intelligence

-The aircraft door market was valued at USD 5.64 billion in 2025 and is forecasted to reach USD 7.48 billion by 2030, expanding at a 5.83% CAGR.
-Growth has been anchored in record commercial backlogs at Airbus and Boeing, expanding global fleets, and stricter safety expectations that push airlines to upgrade door systems.
+The aircraft door market size was valued at USD 5.64 billion in 2025 and is forecasted to reach USD 7.48 billion by 2030, expanding at a 5.83% CAGR.
+Growth has been anchored in record commercial backlogs at Airbus and Boeing, as well as the expansion of global fleets, and stricter safety expectations that prompt airlines to upgrade their door systems.
 Rising eVTOL production plans, an aftermarket surge linked to an aging global fleet, and the pivot toward electric actuation have further lifted demand.
 North American dominance rests on its deep OEM and MRO base, while Asia-Pacific’s supply-chain investments signal the next demand wave.
-Meanwhile, composite designs that strip 20% of door weight, plus real-time monitoring mandated by regulators, are reshaping product specifications.[1]Federal Aviation Administration, “Airworthiness Directives; The Boeing Company Airplanes,” faa.gov
+Meanwhile, composite designs that reduce door weight by 20%, combined with real-time monitoring mandated by regulators, are reshaping product specifications.[1]Federal Aviation Administration, “Airworthiness Directives; The Boeing Company Airplanes,” faa.gov

 Key Report Takeaways